wmayner/pyphi/docs/examples/magic_cut.rst

     >>> network = pyphi.examples.rule110_network()
     >>> state = (0, 0, 0)

-Next, we want to identify the spatial scale and main complex of the network:
+Next, we want to identify the spatial scale and major complex of the network:

     >>> macro = pyphi.macro.emergence(network, state)
     >>> print(macro.emergence)